Leesa’s Chronic Lymphocytic Leukemia (CLL) Story

 It’s huge.
 I feel like I wouldn’t be here if it weren’t for ibrutinib.
 I just know that.
-Clinical trials, if there was one available, I would jump on it in a heartbeat.
+If there was a clinical trial available, I would jump on it in a heartbeat.
 It really is the best.

 Don’t waste one more precious day of life dwelling on the negative.
 Try to learn all that you can about it without dwelling on it all day long.
 Have fun, learn what you can, and just enjoy life.

-In 2008, when I was first diagnosed and my doctor said, “You don’t need any treatment now, but I would highly suggest a clinical trial.”
+In 2008, when I was first diagnosed,my doctor said, “You don’t need any treatment now, but I would highly suggest a clinical trial.”
 I’m like, “What’s that?
 I don’t want to be a guinea pig.”
 Absolutely, it is the best thing.
 Fortunately for me, ibrutinib was available.

 After 14 years of successfully living with CLL, what message do you have for other people?